• Skip to main content

 author avatar

-Paul Palley Founder
+Paul Palley Attorney-at-Law

 With experience in both corporate and private legal practice, Paul Palley brings a thoughtful, practical approach to estate planning.
 A lifelong Chicagoan, he earned his undergraduate degree from the University of Chicago and his law degree from DePaul University College of Law.
 He works with individuals and families across Illinois to prepare wills, establish trusts, and navigate the probate process with clarity and care.